395t/review-assignments/_summaries/srivastava2014dropout_2.md

 ![Training equations](./srivastava2014dropout_2c.png)

 In case of Stochastic Gradient Descent(SGD), in a mini-batch each parameter's gradient are averaged over the training cases.
-During test, the weight are scaled as :
+During test, the weights are scaled as :

 $$
 {W_{test}}^{l} = pW^{l}